TNT by Nicholas Lawrence and Marc Sueper

 EverythingMagicPro99 says...

-A visually striking trick where a signed card visually transforms into a different card with a bang effect.
-The host highlights its clean handling and potential for impactful performances.
+A visually striking trick with a bang effect, highlighting its clean handling and potential for impactful performances in walk-around or stage settings.

 magicorthodoxy says...

-Known for high-energy magic, Lawrence’s effect probably got Kirk’s adrenaline pumping.
-Expect insights into its visual punch and how it plays for live audiences.
+Known for high-energy magic, TNT probably got Kirk’s adrenaline pumping with insights into its visual punch and how it plays for live audiences.

 MurphysMagicSupplies says...